jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-04-tone-change-in-general-notes.md

 - [ ] ..
 Use common IT terms
 - [ ] ..
 Less resolute language, more wiggle room
 - [ ] ..
 (Perhaps search for definites such as 'have to', 'must', 'would', 'should', 'very'.)
 - [ ] ..
-(Maybe I am being too strict towards myself, about having to rewrite everything in a milder tone.)
+(Maybe I am being quite strict towards myself, about rewriting things in a milder tone.)

 ### Information